-1. Submit complete, timely, and accurate annual reports for prior year activities:

-Annual Programmatic Report by January 15 and Annual Financial Report by January 31.

-- 2. Maintain a minimum of 15 branch members, including at least one institutional member, whose dues are current. - 3.
-Elect at least five branch officers per the branch constitution and bylaws, whose dues are current as of January 1 when elective terms begin. - 4.
+- 1. Submit complete, timely and accurate annual reports for prior year activities: - a) Annual Programmatic Report by January 15 and 2) Annual financial Report by March 31 - 2.
+Maintain a minimum of fifteen (15) branch members, including at least one (1) institutional member, whose dues are current. - 3.
+Elect at least five (5) branch officers per the Branch Constitution & Bylaws, whose dues are current as of January 1 when elective terms begin. - 4.
 Submit donation by August 31; \$600 is highly recommended as the annual minimum. - 5.
 In February each year, hold a public event to recognize Black History Month. - 6.
 In September each year, hold a public event to recognize Founder's Day, on or around the official founding of ASALH on September 9. - 7.
 In December each year, hold a public event to recognize Founder Woodson's birthday, on or around his official birthdate of December 19. - 8.
-Send a minimum of one representative to the Annual Meeting and Conference at least once every three years, who must attend the branch workshop conducted during the conference. - 9.
-Ensure applicable representation on scheduled monthly branch calls.

-10. Create and implement a formal membership drive that runs from October to February each year.

-- 11. Recruit new members to maintain required branch membership level and grow membership. - 12.
-Display the branch logo correctly, consistently, and prominently at branch events.
+Send a minimum of one representative to the Annual Meeting and Conference at least once every three (3) years, who must attend the branch workshop conducted during the conference. - 9.
+Ensure applicable representation on scheduled monthly branch calls. - 10.
+Create and implement a formal membership drive that that runs from October February each year. - 11.
+Recruit new members to maintain required branch membership level and grow membership. - 12.
+Display the Branch Logo correctly, consistently, and prominently at branch events.

-B. Noncompliance
+B. Non-Compliance

-The table below identifies the three compliance categories into which a branch may fall and what constitutes noncompliance.
+The table below identifies the three compliance categories in which a branch may fall and what constitutes non-compliance.